Bicriteria Approximation Algorithms for Priority Matroid Median: A -approximation for Priority Matroid Median

 \section{A $(21,12)$-approximation for Priority Matroid Median}

 Our algorithm will follow the overall structure of the LP-based procedure used for approximating Matroid Median from \cite{swamy16matroid}, but will contain a few key alterations that allow us to be mindful of the radius objective of $\pmatmed$.
 Stage 1 of our algorithm involves filtering the client set to construct an updated instance $\cI'$ using the cluster centers and updated demands.
 We will show that a solution to $\cI'$ can be converted to a solution for $\cI$ while only incurring a small increase to the cost and radius.
 The focus then shifts to constructing a solution for $\cI'$.
 In Stage 2, we obtain a half-integral solution for the LP-relaxation for $\cI'$ by working with an auxiliary polytope.
 In Stage 3, this half-integral solution is converted to an integral solution for $\cI'$.
 This is done via a reduction to matroid intersection.
-Finally, we will show that this solution yields a $(21,12)$-approximation for the original instance $\cI$.
+Finally, we will show that this solution yields a $(21,12)$-approximation for the original instance $\cI$. \Cref{alg:app} is given as a summary of the various stages of our algorithm.